BlockFutureTech/kortho-docs/intro.md

-# KorTho data confirmation base chain
+# KorTho-the base chain for data rights

-## Introduction to KeTu Open Platform
+## Introduction to KTO Open Platform
 Kortho Open Platform is an infrastructure that is fully open to the blockchain industry one after another based on the technical resources, traffic resources and ecological resources of Kortho Lab.
 The goal is to make decentralized applications more efficient and less costly to build.
 Kortho Open Platform will provide more diversified basic services and innovative services for global developers.

-## Introduction to KorTho basic chain of KeTu
+## Introduction to KorTho basic chain of KTO
  Kortho Chain is committed to building a decentralized public chain for data rights, which is equal, mutual trust, inclusive and efficient.
 Kortho Chain consists of P2P network, ED25519 signature algorithm, secp256k1 elliptic curve algorithm, SHA-3 encryption algorithm and BADGER persistent K-V storage database and other cryptographic technologies.

 The technology of Kortho Chain enables global users to easily participate in data right for corroboration and bookkeeping through the PPOS (POW ➕ POS) consensus algorithm mechanism, so that they can gain the benefits of data bookkeeping.